top of page

 Few tracks that our producer composed and produced for the documentary films.

-Conclusion: Proven Mastery Under Institutional Pressure
+Conclusion: Proven Delivery Under Institutional Pressure

-• 110+ Video Assets Delivered: Proven ability to manage extreme content volume.
+• 110+ Video Assets Delivered: Proven ability to manage extreme content volume

 bottom of page